Exemptions & Deductions

 - if the payment is made on retirement, then it is only allowable if the person is not a member of the FNPF or an Approved SuperannuationFund

 - Redundancy Payment Exemption A redundancy payment is a payment made to compensate an employee for loss of office due to restructuring or downsizing in an organisation.
 The maximum exemption is FJ$15,000 and the balance is subject to tax at 15%.
+These cases must first be referred to FRCA for approval.
 Refer to:

 Dividend Income received from parties other than those listed above is fully exempt only if already taxed at corporate level.
 Otherwise a determination will be made by the Chief Executive Officer on the amount to be taxed further in the hand of the recipient.
 If you have returned income from dividends, and are entitled to a deduction for that dividend income, you are to attach to your tax return, the original copy of your dividend certificate as evidence.